The foundations: teaching a trick with rewards

 How do you teach your dog a trick?

-Get the movement (with a treat that guides it, or by capturing what he already does), mark the exact instant with a "yes!", reward with your other hand, then add the word just once.
-Keep sessions short, and always finish on a success.
+Get the movement, with a treat to guide him or by rewarding what he already does on his own, mark the exact instant with a "yes!", reward with your other hand, then add the word once only.
+Keep the sessions short, and always finish on a success.

-Do you need a clicker to teach your dog a trick?
+Do you need special equipment to teach your dog a trick?

 No. A marker word ("yes!", "that's it") does exactly the same job: marking the right moment and bridging the gap before the reward.
 Your voice even has an advantage, it carries your emotions and puts nothing between the two of you.